 It was the decade of creativity.
 Music stars were very eccentric, pushing boundaries with new and unique styles.

-As a result of the flashy ‘80s, ‘90s were much more minimalistic and down-to-earth.
+As a result of the flashy ‘80s, the ‘90s were much more minimalistic and down-to-earth.
 The definition of casual wear, jeans and t-shirt, was the daily wear of the adults in the ‘90s.
-Wide parachute pants and baggy trousers, ‘90s most loved trendy clothes, were representing the need for wearing comfortable clothes.
+Wide parachute pants and baggy trousers, the ‘90s most loved trendy clothes, were representing the need for wearing comfortable clothes.

-‘90s have popularized the neon colors.
+The ‘90s have popularized neon colors.
 Teenagers and little girls were usually dressed in neon pink, yellow, green and blue.
-Later on, in the mid-nineties those colors were replaced by softer shades of purple, turquoise and more.
+Later on, in the mid-nineties, those colors were replaced by softer shades of purple, turquoise and more.

 Hip-hop and grunge music extended to the mainstream, influencing young people’s fashion.
 Dark-colored jeans and shirts, Converse shoes and Doc Martens were the new youth trends of the ‘90s.
 Punk also had its own followers, representing their lifestyle with piercing, black leather pants and black boots and black clothing and spiky hairstyle.
 It was the MTV generation that was copying the style of their favorite artist.

 - Flatter Your Fashion With Bags From Romytisa

 - Kameymall-One Stop Solution For All Your Needs

 - Kameymall-The Ultimate Destination For Online Shopping